Thank you for signing up to . You will receive a verification email shortly.

 Research on gut health (opens in new tab) has boomed in the last couple of years and all signs point to the idea that improving your gut health will improve other areas of your body too.

-“The gut microbiome can be linked to many of the symptoms of PMS, such as bloating, migraine and mood,” Andrea says.
-“The gut microbiome may also play an important role in detoxification; eliminating excess hormones and toxins from the body.
-To date however, there are very limited studies and research into how the gut microbiome could affect PMS, but it is likely that dysbiosis (an imbalance of the gut microbiome) will have an impact on the development of PMS symptoms given that digestive issues are common symptoms.”
+"The gut microbiome can be linked to many of the symptoms of PMS, such as bloating (opens in new tab), migraine (opens in new tab) and mood (opens in new tab)," Andrea says.
+"The gut microbiome may also play an important role in detoxification (opens in new tab); eliminating excess hormones and toxins from the body.
+To date however, there are very limited studies and research into how the gut microbiome could affect PMS, but it is likely that dysbiosis (an imbalance of the gut microbiome) will have an impact on the development of PMS symptoms given that digestive issues are common symptoms."

 So to make sure this is all in order, start adding fermented foods to your diet.
 These include delicacies such as sauerkraut, kefir and kimchi - all of which you can buy from the supermarket.